Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 ```
 git checkout starter-code
 ```

+If you don't run the above command, then what you'll probably be working with is a later-stage version of the project.
+That's alright, and you're free to use that later-stage version for help, inspiration, or even if you don't want to do the project but are still interested in seeing examples of it.

 Once you've done that, you're ready to install other programs we'll need and build the projects.
 If you've encountered any issues, please don't hesitate to reach out to us so we can help.
 It's really common to run into errors